benjaminion/upgrading-ethereum-book/src/book.md

 On the beacon chain, up to 64 committees are active in a slot and effectively act as a single committee as far as the fork-choice rule is concerned.
 They all vote on the proposed block for the slot, and their votes/attestations are pooled.
 In a similar way, all committees active during an epoch (that is, the whole active validator set) act effectively as a single committee as far as justification and finalisation are concerned.

-The number 64 is intended to map to [one committee per shard](https://github.com/ethereum/consensus-specs/pull/1428) once data shards are deployed, since these committees will also vote on shard crosslinks.
+The number 64 was intended to map to [one committee per shard](https://github.com/ethereum/consensus-specs/pull/1428) once data shards were deployed in the now abandoned Phase&nbsp;1 of the Ethereum&nbsp;2.0 roadmap.
+The plan was for each committee to also vote on one shard crosslink, for a total of 64 shards.
+We are no longer going down that path, but the committees remain at each slot.

+All the above is discussed further in the section on [Committees](/part2/building_blocks/committees).

 Note that sync committees are a different thing: there is only one sync committee active at any time.